She wrote, “I am very very new to homeschooling . . .” and asked for help.

 — Literature.

 We read, read, read in elementary to enjoy literature.
 Sometimes we discussed our reading.
 We did not do worksheets or book reports.
 In high school, we used literature textbooks from BJU (American and British).
-These texts gave us a good anthology and a teacher’s guide to go with it so we could dig into literary elements.
-Although we did not use them, you could use Cliff Notes to assist you with literature studies, like you would use a teacher guide.
+We also used a textbook for middle school from Abeka.
+These texts gave us a good anthology, and the teacher’s guides helped us dig into literary elements.
+Although we did not, you could also use Cliff Notes to assist you with literature studies, like you would use a teacher guide.

 Science and Social Studies.

 For science and social studies we use an eclectic approach.
-We’ve choosen our curricula from Abeka, BJU, Compass Classroom, Apologia, and even Hillsdale College which has free courses that work well in high school.
+We’ve chosen curricula from Abeka, BJU, Compass Classroom, Apologia, and even Hillsdale College which has free courses that work well in high school.
 Sometimes we’ve used just the textbooks.
 Sometimes we’ve enrolled in virtual courses.
+Reading these textbooks is excellent practice in reading informational texts.
+So think of language skills in addition to content.

 Extras.